-The examiner should practice using the digital assets until the use of the materials is as smooth as an in-person administration.
-It is not recommended that the examiner display items from paper stimulus books on a camera.
+Practice using the digital assets until the use of the materials is as smooth as an in-person administration.
+Do not display items from the paper stimulus book on a camera.
 Refer to Using Your Digital Assets on Q-global in the Q-global Resource Library for complete directions.